ChelseaBlaze/Portfolio/README.md

-My first portfolio site created using React and Tailwind CSS.
+My first portfolio site created with React and styled with Tailwind CSS.